Light scalars in light of UV/IR mixing: classicalization via synergy between Vainshtein and chameleon screenings: K-essence as Classicalizer

 \subsubsection{Classicalon Solution from Classical Vainshtein Screening}

 To determine whether the kinetic self-interaction in \(\mathcal{L}_X\) can induce classicalization, we must first verify the existence of a classicalon solution within a semi-classical framework.
 To enable an analytic derivation of this solution, we adopt the approach outlined in Ref.~\cite{Dvali:2010jz} and investigate the response of \(\phi(x)\) to an external, localized energy-momentum source \(J(x)\).
-The corresponding term introduced into the Lagrangian is given by
+In its rest frame, we define the source as

-Here, \(J\) represents a pointlike source\footnote{In dark energy theories, the magnitude \(\mathcal{E}\) of the localized source is represented by the mass of the astrophysical object (e.g., a star) around which Vainshtein screening takes place \cite{Joyce:2014kja}.
+which represents a pointlike source\footnote{In dark energy theories, the magnitude \(\mathcal{E}\) of the localized source is represented by the product of a scalar coupling and the mass of the astrophysical object (e.g., a star) around which Vainshtein screening takes place \cite{Joyce:2014kja}.
 Naturally, the pointlike approximation should be relaxed when required.} of magnitude \(\mathcal{E} > 0\).
-The underlying concept is that if a classicalon can be generated by a pointlike external source, it will necessarily also arise from the kinetic self-interaction when attempting to sharply localize a wave packet of \(\phi\)-bosons.
-It is important to note that, while the source term $\mathcal{L}_J$ preserves shift symmetry, it explicitly breaks Lorentz-Poincar\'e invariance and the $\mathbb{Z}_2$ symmetry.
+The key insight is that if a classicalon can be generated by a pointlike external source, it necessarily also arises from the kinetic self-interaction when attempting to sharply localize a wave packet of \(\phi\)-bosons.
+Notably, when the source $J(x)$ is expressed in its rest frame and the sign of $\mathcal{E}$ is fixed, $\mathcal{L}_J$ breaks both the Lorentz-Poincaré and $\mathbb{Z}_2$ symmetries.
+The shift transformation, by contrast, merely produces an extra $\phi$-independent term in $\mathcal{L}_J$ that does not contribute to the Euler-Lagrange equation \eqref{ELE0}, leaving it invariant.

 The first step in a semi-classical analysis is to derive the classical background solution for the field.
 The Euler-Lagrange equation for the Lagrangian density \(\mathcal{L}_X + \mathcal{L}_J\) is given by